 GJ: The title of this work, Bit Rot, sounds decidedly pessimistic.
 Is this a conscious sentiment?

 KA: I have never thought of it pessimistically and no one has ever suggested that to me, but I absolutely understand how the title could be seen as negative.
 Thank you for bringing that to my attention!
 Bit rot is actually a term used to describe a corrupted digital file.
 The work in Bit Rot is actually a result of synthetic bit rot.
-Something that was particular important to me and a huge reason why I named this series, Bit Rot, was the underlying idea that digital information is not archival, like so many people believe it to be.
-Digital data is capable to rotting just like all organic matter.
+Something that was particularly important to me, and a huge reason why I named this series Bit Rot, was the underlying idea that digital information is not archival, like so many people believe it to be.
+Digital data is capable of rotting just like all organic matter.

 GJ: Your artist statement argues that digital technologies have brought us further from our nature and origins.
 Some may argue that all human products could be considered “natural”, in the same way that we would consider a beehive or a beaver dam a part of nature.
 Do you think the technologies we’ve developed could be thought of in the same light?
 Is it a bad thing that we’ve come so far from the lifestyles of the past?

 KA: I love this question!
 I’ve already spoken some about the idea of digital information not being archival and therefore susceptible to decay just like organic substances and because of this fact, it can be considered natural.
 Of course, the word “natural” can be defined and perceived in so many different ways.
 I think most people are clear on the distinction between technology as man-made and natural organic forms and it’s this distinction that I refer to in my artist statement.
 As far as digital technologies being bad, I can’t definitely say that they are bad.
 Something that they are to me, are drastically different than any other technology that has existed in human history and therefore have affected us in ways that we are probably very unaware.